MicrosoftDocs/msteams-docs/msteams-platform/teams-faq.md

 You can test or validate the Adaptive Card schema using the **Adaptive cards editor (preview)** option in [Developer Portal > Tools](https://dev.teams.microsoft.com/tools).
 </details>
 <details>
-<summary>Why am I getting a 404 error while creating a bot in Developer Portal?</summary>
+<summary>Why am I not able to create a bot in Developer Portal?</summary>

 App registration is disabled for the user or the user doesn't have enough permissions to create an app.
 For more information, see [limitations and known issues.](~/bots/bot-features.md#limitations-and-known-issues)
 </details>